apatik/paper-systemd/README.md

 Download Paper server from:
 <https://papermc.io/software/paper>

-Create user account `minecraft` and place server in `/home/minecraft/paper`
+Create user account `minecraft` and place server in `/home/minecraft/paper`.
+This will be the service account for running the server and should *not* have __sudo__ access.

 Rename Paper server executable file to `server.jar`